 - When using touchscreen & device manipulation gestures in mobile interfaces, instructions should be provided (in a prominent place, before scroll) explaining gesture controls along with possible alternatives.
 Users should be able to re-access these instructions when needed.

 Making your website useful for mobile devices is essential for all of your users (most of which probably visit on their phone – are you reading this on yours?).

-Aids users with low mobility or visibility understand, predict & navigate on smaller devices.
+Aids users with low mobility or poor eyesight to understand, predict & navigate on smaller devices.

 9. Provide alternatives for non-text content

 Any media or non-text content should also offer a short text alternative which serves the same purpose.
 This includes images, graphics, videos, graphs, charts, etc. For long/complicated content, written or audio transcript are useful to many types of users.

 - All images should include alternative text using the alt attribute.
 This text should briefly convey what the image means, along with any text found within the image.

 - Image title tags can be omitted for better accessibility, removing potentially redundant/confusing extra text (note: title tag displays text when an image is in hover state).